Aunt Rosalinda's Authentic Sicilian Cannoli Recipe

 She'd say: "What if cousin Luigi and family arrive?
 What if Roberto brings his friends."

-One day I brought a vegan, no gluten, friend of mine to lunch.
-The worry on my aunt's face, on everyone's faces was comical.
-They wanted to rush her off to a doctor... in those days nobody had heard of vegan.
-They treated it as a life threatening condition.
+One day I brought a vegan, no-gluten friend of mine to lunch.
+The worry on my aunt's face and on everyone's faces was comical.
+They wanted to rush her off to a doctor.
+In those days, nobody had heard of vegans.
+They treated it as a life-threatening condition.

 Ingredients